Milan is Italy’s commanding northern city, in the Lombardy region.

 Many of these frescos were created by painters under the guidance of Leonardo da Vince.
 The church was built in Renaissance and Baroque style architecture in the 16th-century and is a jewel of design and creativity!

 One of the most unique and notable features in the church is the fresco of Noah’s Arc, which depicts unicorns making their way onto the ship!
-The church is free to visit and located just a 10-15-minute walk from the Duomo Cathedral.
+The church is free to visit and is located just a 10-15-minute walk from the Duomo Cathedral.

 21. Bask in the Outdoors at Sempione Park